MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: account linking, direct payment posting, automatic payment processing, reconcile payment, recurring expense, recurring cash receipt ms.date: 10/01/2018 ms.author: sgroespe ms.translationtype: HT ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b ms.openlocfilehash: 492ab7550a82f291566c0170ae42ba46de0ad292
+ms.search.keywords: account linking, direct payment posting, automatic payment processing, reconcile payment, recurring expense, recurring cash receipt ms.date: 03/05/2019 ms.author: sgroespe ms.openlocfilehash: 357febcb3984db658c0742f013aff65301ae6f42 ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.translationtype: HT
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "821937"
 ---
 # <a name="map-text-on-recurring-payments-to-accounts-for-automatic-reconciliation"></a>Map Text on Recurring Payments to Accounts for Automatic Reconciliation
 On the **Text-to-Account Mapping** page, which you open from the **Payment Reconciliation Journal** page, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.

 Similar functionality exists to reconcile excess amounts on payment reconciliation journal lines on an ad-hoc basis.
-For more information, see [Reconcile Payments That Cannot be Applied Automatically](receivables-how-reconcile-payments-cannot-apply-auto.md).
+For more information, see [Reconcile Payments that Cannot be Applied Automatically](receivables-how-reconcile-payments-cannot-apply-auto.md).

 Payments posted based on text-to-account mapping are not applied to open entries, but are merely posted to the specified accounts in addition to creating bank account ledger entries.
 Accordingly, text-to-account mapping is suited for recurring cash receipts or expenses, such as frequent purchases of car fuel or bank fees and interest, that regularly occur on the bank statement and do not need a related business document.
 For more information, see the “Example - Text-to-Account Mapping for Fuel Expense” section in this topic.